MuhtasimTanmoy/notebook/language/rust/c++.md

 - [lvalue rvalue](https://www.internalpointers.com/post/understanding-meaning-lvalues-and-rvalues-c)

 - [Resource Management](https://www.youtube.com/watch?v=7Qgd9B1KuMQ)
-    - Explains various c++ resource management
+    - Explains various C++ resource management
-    - Free in destructor
+    - Free from a destructor
     - Copy constructor to copy heap
     - Assignment, copy and swap
     - Should have no exception thrown between allocation and free
     - Disable logging, then enable it should have no code or return in between

 - [C++ Memory Model](https://www.youtube.com/watch?v=UNJrgsQXvCA)
-    - Talks mainly about c++ memory model
+    - Talks mainly about the C++ memory model
     - `move semantics` use case explain
     - `byte ordering` for c++